 Regular exercise can help decrease fibromyalgia-related pain.
 Moderate forms of exercise that may be beneficial include swimming, riding a bicycle, participating in water aerobics, and walking.
 Overly strenuous exercise may worsen the pain.

 Acupuncture involves the insertion of needles at various specific points on the body to encourage blood and energy flow through the body.
-While it may help, there is a lack of conclusive evidence that acupuncture will always benefit people with fibromyalgia.
+While it may help, there is a

 Massage therapy involves using the hands to manipulate muscles and soft tissues, and it can help relieve stress and anxiety in people with fibromyalgia.